 Guest Choreographers in Residence

-We are determined to bring a diverse range of professional Dance artists, Dance companies, and Guest Lecturers to interact with our students.
+We bring in a diverse range of professional dance artists, dance companies, and guest lecturers to work with our students.

 LOUIS ARMSTRONG THEATRE

 The renowned New York City dance performing arts company The Francesca Harper Project joins with Grand Valley faculty members and students in a performance of Beethoven’s only work for the ballet stage: Creatures of Prometheus.
 The Francesca Harper Project, founded by Francesca Harper in 2005, is a nonprofit performing arts company dedicated to creating groundbreaking dance, music, and theatre works.